-Here I give provide some advice as to how best to set yourself up for trading success rather than trading failure.
+Here is some advice as to how best to set yourself up for trading success rather than trading failure.

 Many would be traders come to the table without a thorough understanding of the inherent risks involved with trading.